 MUC16.
-Together with our partner Regeneron Pharmaceuticals, Inc., or Regeneron, we are advancing our bbT4015 product candidate, an engineered T cell therapy targeting MUC16, through preclinical studies.
-We anticipate submitting an Investigational New Drug Application, or IND, for a clinical trial of bbT4015 in patients with ovarian cancer in 2023.
-This first in-human study will prospectively include combination agents, including those in Regeneron's pipeline, and will be the first program to utilize our new in-house drug product manufacturing facility.
+Together with our partner Regeneron, we are advancing our bbT4015 product candidate, an engineered T cell therapy targeting MUC16, through preclinical studies.
+We anticipate submitting an IND for a clinical trial bbT4015 in patients with ovarian cancer in 2023.